Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Therefore, the safest course is to check with the Financial Services Register to make sure the company is listed.
 The Register maintains a list of all companies regulated by either the FCA or the PRA.

-In the summer of 2018, the European Securities and Markets Authority (ESMA) – the European Union counterpart to the UK’s FCA – moved to tighten trading restrictions on many types of financial markets, including spread betting.
-The new rules primarily concern retail traders and the amount of leverage they will henceforth be able to access.
+In the summer of 2018, the European Securities and Markets Authority (ESMA) – the European Union’s authority which overseas financial services – moved to tighten trading restrictions on many types of financial markets, including spread betting.
+The new rules primarily concern how brokers offer their services to retail traders, the biggest change being the amount of leverage they will henceforth be able to access and the banning of binary options.

 ESMA’s focus is on the level of risk that high leverage carries for individual retail traders who trade instruments such as CFDs and forex currency pairs, and the new, lowered leverage limits will definitely impact traders who make financial spread bets.